Scottsdale Divorce Lawyers Near You

 Experienced and Respected Divorce Attorneys in Scottsdale, AZ

-Burggraff Tash Levy PLC, also known as BTL Family Law, was founded in 2017 and is located in Scottsdale, Arizona.
+BTL Family Law was founded in 2017 and is located in Scottsdale, Arizona.
 At BTL Family Law, we understand how impactful divorce is.
-Divorce is intensely personal and you need the right attorney to help you navigate it.
+Divorce is intensely personal, and you need the right attorney to help you navigate it.

 While some firms have several practice areas, we focus on divorce and the other aspects of family law.
-We want to help families get through the Arizona divorce process and move past it to a new, successful life.
+Our Scottsdale divorce lawyers want to help families get through the Arizona divorce process and move past it to a new, successful life.

 Randi Burggraff Divorce Lawyer in Scottsdale